 A red herring or trap question is an often-underutilized market research tactic in which a survey company includes odd questions mixed into a strand of normal questions.
 This allows data analysts to easily recognize survey respondents who fully read and remained engaged throughout the survey and those who only rushed to the end to collect their prize.

-In this blog post, we’ll discuss four different examples of red herring questions to utilize in your next online survey.
+In this blog post, our online survey company discusses four different examples of red herring questions to utilize in your next study.

 Including red herring questions in a survey can lead to high quality research data.
 Use these four trap question examples in your next questionnaire.